active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 5.4 (May 19, 2011) =
+* Feature: Meta Robot Tags Editor now has a noindex/nofollow mass-editor for posts, pages, and custom post types

 = Version 5.3 (May 18, 2011) =
 * Feature: Meta Keywords Editor now lets you auto-generate keywords based on the words most commonly used in your posts, pages, and custom post types
 * Improvement: Meta Keywords Editor now removes duplicate keywords case-insensitively

 = Version 5.2 (May 17, 2011) =
-* Feature: Added meta description mass-editor for categories, tags, and custom taxonomy terms
+* Feature: Meta Description Editor now has a mass-editor for categories, tags, and custom taxonomy terms

 = Version 5.1 (May 16, 2011) =
 * Feature: Meta Keywords Editor can now auto-generate keywords for posts and custom post types using categories, tags, and custom taxonomy terms